210041258/Brain-Tumour-Detection-ui/README.md

 > The model achieved **94% to 96% accuracy** on a completely separate testing dataset collected from a different source, indicating strong generalization.

 > **High caution** was taken to ensure that the training and testing datasets were collected from **completely separate and independently referenced sources**.

-> the UI expect from it the deatils of the  COMPREHENSIVE ANALYSIS REPORT and list of the Brain Tumor and confidenace percentage of the model and type and photo of each address on the pc

 This high performance is likely due to the pretrained **ViT model** and **consistent preprocessing**, with **no overlap or data leakage** between training and testing sets.
 ---------------------------------------------------------------------